cjungmann/cjungmann.github.io/gh-pages/codesamp.md

 highlight code.
 To that end, this page contains several code sections in different languages to see how the text is categorized.

+I forgot the front-matter with the layout the first few times.
+I'm adding this text to signal that the new page was loaded.

 Let's first try some c code:
 ~~~c
 /**************************